Behn Visits Watervliet Arsenal, highlights Army transformation, modernization

 |0

-This work, Behn Visits Watervliet Arsenal, highlights Army transformation, modernization [Image 2 of 2], by Tanya Bissaillon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Behn Visits Watervliet Arsenal, highlights Army transformation, modernization, by Matthew Day, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.